 Designating an area for work enables you to keep your files and office equipment in place.
 Having a work spot away from distractions helps you be more productive and fulfilled at the end of the day.
 When the day is over, you can simply stand up and go somewhere away from that space.
 That is why it is advisable to set up a home office away from your bed.

 Whether you are working in the office or at home, comfort must never be compromised.
 Make sure to get office furniture pieces that both cater to your needs and give you comfort.
 Buy ergonomic chairs and tables with enough space to handle your equipment and still provide extra room for you to move comfortably while working.
 Do not settle for a squeaky old table and a monoblock chair where you sit for almost 8 hours a day.

 Remember that you deserve what you worked for.

 1. Determine the time when you are most productive

 Whether you work on a flexible schedule or follow a fixed one, knowing the time when you are at your best is important.
 This helps you maximise your productivity throughout the day.

-Although you are following regular office hours, for example, you may find yourself more focused in the afternoon than in the morning, vice versa.
+Although you are following regular office hours, for example, you may find yourself more focused in the afternoon than in the morning, or vice versa.
 If you know when you are more attentive and driven, you can easily adjust your work routine and produce high-quality outcomes.

 For those who work on a flexible schedule, avoid working in a staggered pattern.
-Set a specific time where you sit down and do your work.
+Set a specific time when you sit down and do your work.
 This is to avoid working the entire day without noticing that you worked the entire day, even during your rest time.